-When the charger is fully charged (which should take about XX minutes) a green LED on the charger will light.
-Note that you don’t have to fully charge the Charger before using the micro:bit without it being connected to a USB power source.
+When the charger is fully charged (which should take about 3 hours from empty) a green LED on the charger will light.
+Note that you don’t have to fully charge the Charger before using it.

-If you want to power the micro:bit from the Charger’s battery, then just unplug the USB lead to your computer and push the switch on the Charger to the right (1).
+If you want to power the micro:bit from the Charger’s battery, then just unplug the USB lead to your computer and slide the switch on the Charger to the right (1-position).

 When you have finished using your micro:bit on battery, then either plug it back into a USB power source to get it charging again, or turn the switch to off (0) to save the battery.

-A fully charged Charger for micro:bit will power a micro:bit on its own for about XX hours.
+A fully charged Charger for micro:bit will power a micro:bit on its own for about 24 hours.